 In 12 sessions over three full days, we will discuss the value and limits of working with nature to meet societal goals in a warming world.
 We will highlight the state of the evidence for the social, ecological and economic effectiveness of nature-based solutions for dealing with the causes and consequences of climate change, and will address multiple contexts including oceans, cities, health, infrastructure, food and water security.
 Sessions will be two hours long and highly interactive.
 They will bring together evidence from both science and practice, as well as perspectives from multiple disciplines and sectors on the practical, financial and governance challenges to scaling up nature-based solutions.

 Here is an outline of the programme.
-Confirmed speakers (to date) are given below this table.
+Confirmed speakers are given below this table.
 More details about individuals sessions will be added over time.

 What are NbS?
 Definitions, Promise, Challenges